Syria attack triggered Western action, but on the ground Assad gained

 “Chemical weapons create more terror.”

-GRAPHIC: Syria air strikes, click tmsnrt.rs/2IEgusg
+GRAPHIC: Syria air strikes, click https://tmsnrt.rs/2IEgusg

 Syria’s civil war has been going Assad’s way since Russia intervened on his side in 2015.